Most people are likely familiar with HIV, but they may not know how it can affect the body.

 Without treatment, this cycle can continue until the immune system is badly compromised, leaving a person at risk for serious illnesses and infections.

-Acquired immunodeficiency syndrome (AIDS) is the final stage of HIV.
-At this stage, the immune system is severely weakened, and the risk of contracting opportunistic infections is much greater.
 However, not everyone with HIV will go on to develop AIDS.
-The earlier you receive treatment, the better your outcome will be.
+The earlier a person receives treatment, the better their outcome will be.

-Your immune system prevents your body from acquiring the diseases and infections that come your way.
-White blood cells defend you against viruses, bacteria, and other organisms that can make you sick.
+The immune system prevents the body from acquiring the diseases and infections that come its way.
+White blood cells defend the body against viruses, bacteria, and other organisms that can make a person sick.

 Acute symptoms can include: